mjkern/67272-Windows-Setup/instructions.md

         ```

     3) Test installation
-        1) Pick a good dictory
+        1) Pick a good directory

             We are going to create a trivial web app.
 Make sure you are in a
             folder that you want to be in.
 Use `cd` (and maybe `mkdir`) as expained